Error-proofing and Traceability

 4. Life-cycle Traceability

-One of the most powerful benefits of a unique ID is that of traceability.
+One of the most powerful benefits of a unique ID is that of error-proofing traceability.

 No matter how many components there are in your product, they can all be uniquely identified with a Data Matrix code.
 This means that at any point in the product’s life-cycle (either before it leaves the production facility or after years in the field) any component can be scanned and a full production history instantly recalled.